aytugonan/aytugonan.github.io/_pages/publications.md

 International Journal Papers (indexed in SCI, SCI-Expanded or SSCI)
 ====
 * Onan, A. (2023).
-Improving Turkish text sentiment classification through task-specific and universal transformations: an ensemble data augmentation approach.
-Applied Sciences.
+SRL-ACO: A Text Augmentation Framework Based on Semantic Role Labeling and Ant Colony Optimization.
+Journal of King Saud University- Computer and Information Sciences.
 * Ağralı, M., Kılıç, V., Onan, A., Koç, E.M., Koç, A.M., Büyüktoka, R., Acar, T., & Adıbelli, Z. (2023).
 DeepChestNet: Artificial intelligence approach for COVID-19 detection on computed tomography images.
 International Journal of Imaging Systems and Technology.
 * Onan, A. (2022).
 Bidirectional convolutional recurrent neural network architecture with group-wise enhancement mechanism for text sentiment classification.
 Journal of King Saud University-Computer and Information Sciences, 34(5), 2098-2117.
 * Habek, G., Toçoğlu, M.A., & Onan, A. (2022).
 Bi-Directional CNN-RNN Architecture with Group-Wise Enhancement and Attention Mechanisms for Cryptocurrency Sentiment Analysis.
 Applied Artificial Intelligence, 36(1), 1-26.